 The car's skin is made-up of 68 hand formed aluminum panels.
 They are connected to the subframe via Dzus buttons.

 The engines are dry blocks (waterless), which means all of the cooling is provided by the fuel.
-A single run will consume around 50 gallons of nitro/methanol blend.
-As a result, the car's weight drops by 500 pounds over the course of a run.
+A single run will consume around 50 gallons of a 87% nitromethane 13% methanol blend.
+As a result, the car's weight drops by approximately 500 pounds over the course of a one way pass.

 The tires are a prototype nylon weave backed with banded steel.
 There is only 1/32 of an inch of rubber.
 Any more would spin off due to heat and expansion.
 They are custom made by Mickey Thompson Tires.

 Primary stopping power is provided by dual parachutes with four foot blossoms.
 The car is also equipped with carbon ceramic disk brakes.